9 MIN READ

 That's why factory and shop staff have to clock in and out, why lawyers and management consultants fill in timesheets, and why project managers running multiple projects allocate the proportion of their time spent on each one to different project codes.

-Without an appropriate time recording system in place, you have no way of billing for hours worked, you have no way of improving the accuracy of fixed price quotations, and you can't tell which projects are profitable, and which ones you should never rerun again.
+Without an appropriate system for time recording in place, you have no way of billing for hours worked or of improving the accuracy of fixed price quotations.
+You can't tell which projects are profitable, and which ones you should never rerun again.